DeforaOS/Browser/README.md

 It can be extended through plug-ins, which are then displayed in the left pane of the file management windows.

-Browser is part of the DeforaOS Project, and distributed under the terms of the BSD License (2-clause).
+Browser is part of the DeforaOS Project, found at https://www.defora.org/.

 Compiling Browser